openfoodfacts/openfoodfacts-ai/README.md

 * [Nutrition table detection and extraction (2018 GSoc work by Sagar)](./GSoC2018/table_detection) - integrated in Robotoff, used for the detection part by the Graphnet and TableNet models
 * [Nutrition Table Extraction (2020 by Sadok, Yichen and Ramzi)](./nutrition-table-extraction/data_exploration/README.md) - on Graphnet and TableNet

-Category prediction:
+* Basic nutrition extraction for text tables, already in the Robotoff API Category prediction:

 * deployed